psaris/wordle/README.md

 ### Minimum Maximum Size

-Running through all games,`.mm.mimimax.` can get the correct answer in one shot (because it starts with a word from the code list).
+Running through all games,`.mm.mimimax` can get the correct answer in one shot (because it starts with a word from the code list).
 The downside is that it may take up to 6 attempts -- with an average of 3.575574 attempts.